movementbuff/offthegridgame/README.md

 - Return to the G01 folder ( **Windows Key + R Saved Games\OTG**   Press Enter ) and replace **"GzGameUserSettings.json"** with the version you downloaded.

-- Perform the same check as you did before to verify that Read Only is enabled on both files and they are Unblocked.
+- Ensure that the file **"GzGameuserSettings.json"** - and ONLY that file - is ***not*** set to Read Only.
+This is important as it will allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu without having to edit this file!

 # Changing Settings ingame